Fine-Tuning DistilBERT for Restaurant Search NER

 {'tokens': ['2', 'start', 'restaurants', 'with', 'inside', 'dining'], 'ner_tags_str': ['B-Rating', 'I-Rating', 'O', 'O', 'B-Amenity', 'I-Amenity']}

-Build numeric tag mappings from the unique entity types, generating a B- and I- entry for each:
+We build numeric tag mappings from the unique entity types.
+We make a B- and I- entry for each:

 PYTHON